Big Oaks from little acorns …and Still GROWING

 What the group did was take the process of certification of practitioners in the field of sexology out of the area of subjectivity to a process based on academic achievement, dedication to the discipline as evidenced by scholarship, evidence of competence under supervision, and the empirical results of examination.

-Those meeting these stringent requirements are awarded the designation of Board Certified Diplomates of the American Board of Sexology.
-Among the first Diplomates to be Board Certified included sexology pioneers Dr. Ruth Westheimer, Dr. William Masters, Dr. William Granzig, Dr. John Money, Dr. Helen Singer Kaplan, Dr. Albert Ellis, Dr. Wardell Pomeroy and Dr. Erwin Haeberle.
+Those meeting these stringent requirements were awarded the designation of Board Certified Diplomates of the American Board of Sexology.
+Among the first Diplomates to be Board Certified included sexology pioneers Dr. Ruth Westheimer, Dr. William Masters, Dr. John Money, Dr. Helen Singer Kaplan, Dr. Albert Ellis, Dr. Wardell Pomeroy, Dr. Erwin Haeberle, and founder of the American Board of Sexology, Dr. William Granzig.

 Our big oak now covers Diplomates in twenty-six countries.
-Approximately 98% hold doctoral degrees – including Ph.D.s, M.D.s, Ed.D.s, Psy.D.s and D.S.W.s as well as others.
-Perusal of The International Registry, our international directory of Diplomates, is like reading a who’s who in sexology around the world.
+Doctoral degrees – including Ph.D.s, M.D.s, Ed.D.s, Psy.D.s and D.S.W.s as well as other professionals in Sexology are among the pages of the online Directory Listings.
+It is like reading a who’s who in Sexology around the world.

 Faithfully,